-How to keep roses alive forever: preserving flowers
+How to keep roses alive forever: 4 easiest ways

-As someone with a love of roses that borders on obsession, I know very well the fleeting joy that fragrant fresh blooms bring.
-Right now my garden is magnificent with scented roses in all my favourite shades of pink, apricot, blush and creamy white as well as one or two dark red beauties.
+As someone with a love of roses that borders on obsession, I know very well the fleeting joy that fragrant fresh blooms bring particularly at this time of year.
+Right now my garden is magnificent with scented roses in full bloom and in all my favourite shades of pink, apricot, blush and creamy white as well as one or two dark red beauties.
 Those hours spent in early Spring feeding and pruning now more than worth while.
-But… There’s always a slight sense of sadness as I watch the most exquisite, perfectly formed fresh flowers reach perfection and then so quickly fade and die.
-I dead head diligently because I know you have to for the sake of the plant, but I feel a little sad to witness the end of every single bloom.
+But… there’s always a slight sense of sadness as I watch the most exquisite, perfectly formed fresh flowers reach perfection and then so quickly fade and die.
+I dead head diligently because I know you have to in order to take proper care of the plant, but I feel a little sad to witness the end of every single bloom.

-That’s why I decided to find the best ways to dry roses as well as other flower preservation process options.
+There’s another option though.
+Roses dry and preserve beautifully however (especially if you keep them out of direct sunlight), which is why I decided to find the best ways to dry roses as well as other flower preservation process options.
 So I’ve done some research and I would love to share my findings with you.
-If, like me, finding a great way to transform fresh roses into forever roses would bring simple joy, I have found just the ideas to help.
+If, like me, finding a great way to transform fresh roses – whether that’s spray roses or individual blooms – into forever roses would bring simple joy, I have found just the ideas to help.
 Here’s my guide: how to keep roses alive forever.
 And by alive I mean keeping something of their natural beauty, colour and form and avoiding the compost heap.
 Real roses that fade into a naturally different, more ethereal kind of beauty – possibly my favourite preserved flowers of all.
+Not the sad, over processed eternal roses that you find in craft stores.

 how to keep roses alive forever – best ways to preserve flowers